thegiftofgabes/fantasypunk-netlify/content/quickstart/_11-change.md

 title: "change"
 ---

+# draft

+> this section is a draft and a WIP.

 ## meditate

 When you are safe and can recall your journeys to **meditate** over how you changed, roll 1d6 for each of the below (you can roll more than 4d6):